MangoInstantMessenger/MangoMessengerAPI/README.md

 Version control to be organized as follows:

+- Fork this repository
-- Clone this repository locally `git clone https://github.com/kolosovpetro/MangoAPI.git`
+- Clone this repository using `git clone https://github.com/${{ username }}/MangoMessengerAPI.git`
-- Or pull last changes from `develop`
+- If repository is cloned already then pull last changes from `develop` using
+  - `git checkout develop`
+  - `git pull`
-- Create new branch based on `develop`, name it as task ID, e.g MANGO-ID
+- Create new branch based on `develop` with name according to `MANGO-ID` of the task
 - Solve the task
-- Create pull request to develop
+- Create pull request to `develop`

 ## Commit messages